pblottiere/QSA/docs/src/qsa-plugin/README.md

 which starts a dedicated thread with a TCP autoregistering client.

 Features:
-* Return metadata about QGIS Server without interfering with the rendering loop
+* Return metadata, logs, ... about QGIS Server without interfering with the rendering loop
 * TODO : Influence the QGIS Server behavior through communication with the main thread